-Dan Perkins, music director, is in his 28th year at Plymouth State University, where he is professor of music and director of choral activities and in 2007 was appointed the first Stevens-Bristow Distinguished Professor.
-Dr. Perkins is active as a guest conductor and clinician throughout the United States and abroad.
+Dan Perkins is Professor Emeritus of Music at Plymouth State University, where he was professor of music and director of choral activities for 29 years and the first Stevens-Bristow Distinguished Professor.
+Perkins is active as a guest conductor and clinician throughout the United States and abroad.
 He is co-founder and music director of the New Hampshire Master Chorale and Chamber Orchestra, music director of the Manchester Choral Society and Orchestra.
-He is a frequent conductor of the NH Friendship Chorus and will lead their 2020 performance tour in South Africa.
-His choirs have performed and studied in England, Colombia, Cuba, Chile, Poland, Slovak Republic, Hungary, Austria, Italy, Ireland, Portugal, Croatia, Bosnia-Herzegovina, Slovenia, Montenegro, Morocco, Vietnam, South Korea, South Africa, Brazil, Peru, Ecuador, Canada, Armenia, Georgia, Bulgaria, and throughout the United States.
+He is a frequent conductor of the NH Friendship Chorus and will lead their 2022 performance tour in Iceland.
+He is honored to be the conductor of the SATB Chorus for this year's New Hampshire All-State Festival.

+His choirs have performed and studied in Spain, England, Colombia, Cuba, Chile, Poland, Slovak Republic, Hungary, Austria, Italy, Ireland, Portugal, Croatia, Bosnia-Herzegovina, Slovenia, Montenegro, Morocco, Vietnam, South Korea, South Africa, Brazil, Peru, Ecuador, Canada, Armenia, Georgia, Bulgaria, Puerto Rico and throughout the United States.

 Perkins holds the degrees Doctor of Musical Arts and Master of Music in Choral Music from the University of Southern California, and Bachelor of Music in Piano Performance from Brigham Young University.
 He continued his studies as a Fulbright scholar in Helsinki, Finland.